 Some individuals are unable to receive a COVID-19 vaccine for medical reasons.
 Ontario’s Ministry of Health issued guidance for medical exemptions to COVID-19 vaccination.
-True medical exemptions are rare and should be supported by consulting with a health care provider.
+True medical exemptions are rare; please consult with a health care provider.

-For individuals 12 years of age and older: You can receive a COVID-19 vaccine at the same time as, or any time before or after, any other vaccines.
+All individuals six months of age and older can receive a COVID-19 vaccine at the same time as, or any time before or after, any other vaccines.
 There is no need to delay COVID-19 vaccination or to wait to receive any other vaccine.

 2. Screen for symptoms of COVID-19

 Screen yourself for symptoms of COVID-19 before you visit a COVID-19 vaccine clinic.
-If you are feeling unwell on the day you will receive your vaccine, have signs or symptoms of COVID-19, or are confirmed or suspected to have COVID-19 do not attend.
-Contact the location in which your appointment is booked to reschedule.
-You may receive a COVID-19 vaccine once your illness has resolved.
+If you are feeling unwell on the day of your vaccine appointment, have signs or symptoms of COVID-19, or are confirmed or suspected to have COVID-19, please stay home.
+Provincial guidelines recommend that you stay home until all of the following apply:

 3. Get ready for your COVID-19 vaccine